Last Amended: August 6, 2019, New Orleans, Louisiana

 Section 7: Alternate Directors -- It shall be the duty of the Alternate Director to assist the State Director in membership relations in their respective state and to represent the interest of the members of their respective state.
 They shall be available to serve on special committees as requested by the Chairman.

-Section 1: The location of the Annual Conference of the Southern Economic Development Council shall be determined at the Annual Conference as prescribed in Article VI of the By-Laws.
+Section 1: The location of the Annual Conference of the Southern Economic Development Council shall be determined at the Annual Conference as prescribed in Article VII of the By-Laws.
 During the voting on the location of the Annual Conference, each State Director shall have one vote.
 The site receiving a majority vote of those voting shall be deemed the conference site.
 In the case of a tie vote, the five elected officers would dismiss themselves from the full executive committee and vote to cast a single ballot that would break the tie.

 Section 2: States comprising the territory covered by the Southern Economic Development Council shall be divided as follows: